AWS EC2 Best Practices

-AWS recommends the following to get maximum benefit and satisfaction from EC2
+AWS recommends the following best practices to get maximum benefit and satisfaction from EC2

 Security & Network

-- Implement the least permissive rules for your security group.
+- Implement the least permissive rules for the security group.

-- Regularly patch, update, and secure the operating system and applications on your instance
+- Regularly patch, update, and secure the operating system and applications on the instance

 - Manage access to AWS resources and APIs using identity federation, IAM users, and IAM roles